chromium/chromium/docs/updater/design_doc.md

 *   Detecting the uninstallation of those applications, and automatically removing itself when all other applications have been uninstalled.

-The updater is written for Windows, macOS, Linux.
+The updater is written for Windows, macOS, and Linux.
 The behavior of the updater is mostly platform-independent.
-However, platform-specific modules exist to translate cross-platform concepts (such as IPC interfaces) to platform-specific technologies (such as COM or XPC).
+However, platform-specific modules exist to translate cross-platform concepts (such as IPC interfaces) to platform-specific technologies (such as COM).
 Additionally, some updater behavior related to installs and uninstalls are tailored to platform conventions.

 The updater is layered atop //components/update\_client, which implements a cross-platform mechanism to interact with an Omaha server for the purpose of